-What Are My Options, and Which Is the Best Medicare Supplement Plan for Me?
+What Are My Options for the Best Medicare Supplement Plan?

-There are 11 different Medicare Supplement plans: A. B, C, D, F, F+, G, K, L, M, and N. Each Medicare Supplement plan must include the same standardized benefits (meaning all Medigap Plan Ns offer the same coverage) regardless of carrier and location*.
-However, different types of Medicare Supplement plans offer different levels of coverage (meaning Plan N offers different coverage than Plan F).
-Medigap policies are guaranteed renewable, which means they can’t be canceled for health reasons as long as you pay your premiums.
+It’s important to know that you can only use a Medigap plan if you have Original Medicare (Parts A and B).
+As of 20201 there are eight different Medicare Supplement plans sold to new beneficiaries: A, B, D, G, K, L, M, and N. Each Medicare Supplement plan must include the same standardized benefits regardless of carrier and location.* However, different types of Medicare Supplement plans offer different levels of coverage.
+(For example, Plan N offers different coverage levels than Plan G).
+Medigap policies are guaranteed renewable, which means—as long as you pay the premium—they can’t be canceled for health reasons.

 - Coinsurance charges through Medicare Plan A (up to 365 days after Original Medicare benefits are spent)